Published 5/17/24 at 6:15 a.m.

 There was an electrical backup, but that was cut out by the landslide as well.

-The Heceta Head Lighthouse became obsolete within a few years, like all of them did.
+The Heceta Head Lighthouse became obsolete within a few years, as all of them did.

-Other interesting historical tidbits here include the “imploding whale” legend of Florence and how they had to blast some of the rock at Heceta Head for safety purposes.
+Other interesting historical tidbits here include the “imploding whale” legend of Florence and why they had to blast some of the rock at Heceta Head for safety purposes.

 Manuela Durson - Manuela Durson Fine Arts

 Cape Arago Lighthouse near Coos Bay.
 The little island upon which this tower sits is crumbling.
-Called Chief's Island, it is geologically extremely unstable, and the rickety bridge which was closed off a good decade ago has been gone for almost as long.
+Called Chief's Island, it is geologically extremely unstable, and the rickety bridge was closed off a good decade ago.
 It's made of a type of sandstone, not unlike the cliffs of the mainland, which have also been giving way for decades.

 The island and the light were both handed back to local tribal ownership in recent years, but going there presented plenty of danger for a long time before that.
 Tribal tradition holds that it is a sacred place, anyway.